Coordinateurs du projet

 Demonstrator

-The ASAPe project will be realized with the equipment acquired as part of the ROTOR-OPTIM project.
+This ASAPe project will be carried out using equipment acquired as part of the ROTOR-OPTIM project.

 Results